ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 Now, returning to the UTXO lookup problem, we can map out the possible states with this restriction in mind.
-This description assumes that UTXO storage is split into disjoint sets, one in-memory (e.g., blocks after the reorg limit) and the other in sled (e.g., blocks after the reorg limit).
+This description assumes that UTXO storage is split into disjoint sets, one in-memory (e.g., blocks after the reorg limit) and the other in rocksdb (e.g., blocks after the reorg limit).
 The details of this storage are not important for this design, only that the two sets are disjoint.